carrerapcl/my_website/content/about/_index.md

 - Management team of the university's employment forum.

-- Research and consulting assistant for a professor's consulting group, writing my Bachelor thesis "Profitability model for the e-grocery business" based on a real consulting project with one of the leader supermarket chains in Spain, and receiving a national award for best thesis in supply chain management.
+- Research and consulting assistant for a professor's consulting group, writing my Bachelor Thesis "Profitability model for the e-grocery business" based on a real consulting project with one of the leader supermarket chains in Spain, and receiving a national award for best thesis in supply chain management.

 - UVigo's rugby team player (I really love rugby).